 Who doesn’t know about Dubai?
 We all know about it through the numerous world records that it has set.
-If not that, remind yourself about the endless movies that has been shot here (remember Tom Cruise in Mission Impossible 4?
+If not that, remind yourself of the endless movies that have been shot here (remember Tom Cruise in Mission Impossible 4?
 Yeah!).
 This city of world records has undergone an unbelievable transformation since the discovery of oil in the 1960s.
 Its journey from a small Bedouin village into one of the biggest entertainment hub of the world is phenomenal.

 The initial images that pop-up when you hear the name Dubai are of gold, luxury cars, shopping festival, world records, and Arabs.
 But there’s more to Dubai that you can imagine.
 Even if you think you know Dubai too well, these interesting and fun facts will surely surprise you.

 1. Their pizza delivery guy comes in a fancy car (mostly a Ferrari)